Summer Reading - Kids

 A: Nearly anything - books you own, books from the library, or books borrowed from a friend.
 Picture books, non-fiction books, novels, short stories, comics and magazines count!
 Have your child read to themselves, you can read aloud to them, or they can listen to an audiobook!
 All reading counts!

 Q: Can you recommend any books to read?

 A: Visit our IPL Staff Recommendation page for readers' services, booklists and newsletters.
 Each library also has suggested reading lists of age- and grade-appropriate books that children love.
 Pick one up or visit our Print On Demand page to view or print one out from home.
 Anyone in need of help can also ask a children's staff are happy to assist.

 Q: Do I need an Irving Public Library card to participate?

-A: No library card is required to be a part of the reading challenge.
+A: No, a library card is not required to be a part of the reading challenge.